Anxiety Disorder Treatment

 Anxiety disorders can be caused by physical illnesses, such as heart disease and hypothyroidism, but this is rare.

 Mental health professionals use a standardized tool called the Diagnostic and Statistical Manual (DSM-5) to diagnose types of anxiety disorders.
-The DSM -5 is recognized as the authority on mental health types of disorders and must be used by all types of mental health professionals.
+The DSM -5 is recognized as the authority on all mental health conditions and types of disorders and must be used by all types of mental health professionals.

 Anxiety Disorder Treatment

-Anxiety disorders are generally treated with psychotherapy.
-Psychotherapy or “talk therapy” can help the patient to identify and challenge types of distorted thinking, build coping skills, and learn relaxation techniques.
+Anxiety disorders are generally treated with psychotherapy, otherwise known as “talk therapy”.
+Talk therapy can help the patient to identify and challenge types of distorted thinking, build coping skills and learn effective techniques for practicing mindfulness-based stress reduction.

-In addition, anxiety disorders may be treated with medication or a combination of psychotherapy and medication.
+In addition to talk therapy and relaxation techniques, it is also possible to relieve anxiety with medication or a combination of psychotherapy and medication.

 Cognitive Behavioral Therapy for Anxiety Disorder Treatment

-Cognitive Behavioral Therapy (CBT) is an example of one type of psychotherapy that can be used to treat anxiety disorders.
+Cognitive Behavioral Therapy (CBT) is an example of one type of psychotherapy that can be used for managing anxiety and treating anxiety disorders.

 Cognitive Behavioral Therapy is a type of psychotherapy that helps patients identify distorted thinking, learn new ways of responding to certain types of situations, and change unhelpful behavior patterns.
 This type of anxiety disorder treatment is very effective in treating specific types of anxiety disorders, including phobias, agoraphobia, OCD (obsessive-compulsive disorder), social anxiety, and many other types of anxiety disorders.